d2s/rose/documentation/introduction.md

 #### Dashboard layout

-The implementation needs to layout visual elements as widgets using the grid view (3 widgets per row).
+The implementation needs to layout visual elements as a widgets, using the grid view (3 widgets per row).

 #### Full screen mode

-Consumer shall have ability to expand a widget to full screen and collapse it back.
+Consumer should have an ability to expand a widget to a full screen mode, and collapse it back to a small widget view mode.